Lerch4/Kmm/README.md

 smart_collections :

-# This will create a collection called {0}: Manga
+# This will create a collection called {0}: Manga,
 # with all series with reading direction set to right to left
   - collection_name: Manga
     collection_catagory: General
     search_params:
       search: reading_direction:right_to_left

-# This will create a collection called {1}: Hellboy
+# This will create a collection called {1}: Hellboy,
 # with all series returned from search for 'Hellboy'
   - collection_name: Hellboy
     collection_catagory: Series Group

-# This will create a collection called {2}: Nightwing
+# This will create a collection called {2}: Nightwing,
 # with all series returned from search for 'Nightwing'
   - collection_name: Nightwing
     collection_catagory: Characters

-# This will create a collection called {1}: Terminator
+# This will create a collection called {1}: Terminator,
 # with all series returned from search for 'Terminator',
 # except with series that include 'Deathstroke' or 'X-Terminators'
   - collection_name: Terminator